One of the most common (and important!) labs in AP® Environmental Science is the Soil Salinization Lab.

 There are many versions of the lab that are great.
-This is mine.
+Click for my free in-person version.
 It has been altered and changed with ideas from lots of teachers over the year.
+(2020 update: I created a special 5E distance learning version where students can use basic kitchen supplies and it is found here)

 (Side note: I am a HUGE fan of inquiry, but I do not do an inquiry lab for this topic for a couple of reasons.
 I want kids to do a proper controlled experiment before they do experimental design later on.
 They can refer to this lab when they are designing their own later in the year.
 This is part of scaffolding.
 With each controlled experiment (such as Ocean Acidification), I remove more instructions and parameters.
 Another reason is that I also want the kids to test specific concentrations of salt, because we use the results for an LD-50 lab later in the year.)